bqi343/cp-notebook/Questions.md

 > it will be very helpfull if u write a blog for trick open close interval dp .there are some questions having 3 dimension using concepts of open close interval . i m not albe to get them

 what even is that lol

+> Pls which calendar do u use to structure ur coding schedule.

+google

 > hi